onur-CK/SkillFlow/README.md

 ## Credits and Resources

 ### Tutorials

+The tutorials were used for the purpose of learning and improving understanding, and no use was made of the code content in the tutorials.

 - Developing with Django Course by Code Institute
 - Principle of Agile Development by Code Institute
 - Building with Bootstrap Course by Code Institute